 - Since an invoice is a payment request, it’s always issued before payment is made.
 Given that receipts acknowledge payment, they’re provided after the payment.

-- While an invoice is a legally-binding document that advises the buyer of the total amount due, a receipt is a legal document that proves that payment has been made and can act as a proof of ownership.
+- While an invoice is a legally-binding document that advises the buyer of the total amount due, a receipt is a legal document that proves a payment has been made and can act as proof of ownership.

-- Invoices always go directly to the consumer who has to make a payment whereas a receipt may go to either the customer or a third party since it’s just proof of payment.
+- Invoices always go directly to the consumer who must make a payment, whereas a receipt may go to either the customer or a third party since it’s proof of payment.

-- Businesses use invoices to track the sale of products and services while a receipt’s primary purpose is to serve as proof of the amount a buyer has paid for the goods or services.
+- Businesses use invoices to track the sale of products and services, while a receipt’s primary purpose is to prove the amount a buyer has paid for the goods or services.

 Top Tip: Creating a consistent and accurate invoicing system is an essential part of small business accounting.
-When your business’s accounting processes are streamlined, you’ll find it much easier to plan for your business’s growth and development.
+When your business’s accounting processes are streamlined, you’ll find planning for its growth and development much easier.
 Learn more about how to streamline your business’s accounting processes in our complete guide to small business accounting ⚡️